2007–08 Ole Miss Rebels men's basketball team: In-season

 During the year, Ole Miss players won honors from the Southeastern Conference several times.
 Chris Warren won SEC Freshman of the Week honors on December 3, December 24, and February 3.
 Dwayne Curtis won SEC Player of the Week on December 17.

-Further, Chris Warren was named the MVP of the 2007 San Juan Shootout, as well as The Birmingham News mid-season SEC Freshman of the Year winner.
+Warren was also named the MVP of the 2007 San Juan Shootout, as well as The Birmingham News mid-season SEC Freshman of the Year winner.

 End-of-year

-Dwayne Curtis was named All-District by the National Association of Basketball Coaches, who placed him on the second team of District 6.
-Curtis had earned All-District honors his sophomore year as well, making him the 10th Rebel to win All-District honors in multiple years.
+Dwayne Curtis was named All-District by the National Association of Basketball Coaches, which placed him on the second team of District 6.
+Curtis had earned All-District honors his sophomore year as well, making him the tenth Rebel to win All-District honors in multiple years.

-On March 11, the Southeastern Conference named their 2007–08 season award winners, with the following Rebels honored: